LedgerHQ/moosig/README.md

 ### Ledger Bitcoin Test app with MuSig2 support

-The alpha version of the MuSig2-enabled Ledger Bitcoin app can be installed from Ledger Live.
+The alpha version of the MuSig2-enabled Ledger Bitcoin app can be installed from Ledger Live if you have a Nano X, Nano S+ or Stax.
+Support on Nano S is not planned.

 Make sure that `My Ledger ==> Experimental Features ==> Developer Mode` setting is enabled.